GitarPlayer/ghost-azure-bicep/README.md

 ## Why not AKS or Azure Container Apps
 ### Why not AKS
 I did not choose AKS because for an application that consist of one container it is overkill to have a container orchestration solution (even if it's a managed one).
 Because at the end of the day you are still responsible for Kubernetes version upgrades (even though it is much easier than with vanilla kubernetes) and the upgrade to all the components you need (Flux, Nginx Ingress Controller).
-And more importantly Kubernetes is one of the fastest growing Open Source Project so you always have to make sure that your YAML manifest are still compatible with new API releases.
+And more importantly Kubernetes is one of the fastest growing Open Source Project so you always have to make sure that your YAML manifests are still compatible with new API releases.
 It just adds too much complexity for what it's worth.
 If it is really important to be able to gain experience with k8s or to deploy it to any cloud then of course it would be considerable.
 There is this helm chart which would greatly accelerate the time to market: https://github.com/bitnami/charts/tree/master/bitnami/ghost

 ### Why not Azure Container Apps
 This is a very good alternative for Azure App Service because the HTTP based horizontal scaling is very attractive.
 Also with App Service you seem to overprovision more (because you don't want your app service VMs overloaded but if they use too little CPU you waste resources).
 What made me opt for Azure App Service is that it is optimized for web apps and that it integrates really well with Azure Function (they can share the App Service Plan Tier).
-Plus it seems like a more mature solution (the documentation is way more elaborate on the App Service side) and it offers more flexibility in regard of the deployment of the solution (zip, source code, container).
-Also the scaling is probably not that relevant because the content you serve with Ghost is fairly static and with sensible caching with Azure Front Door you scale more efficient anyways.
+Plus it seems like a more mature solution (the documentation is way more elaborate on the App Service side) and it offers more flexibility in regards to the deployment of the solution (zip, source code, container).
+Also the scaling is probably not that relevant because the content you serve with Ghost is fairly static and with sensible caching with Azure Front Door you scale more efficiently anyways.

 ## Day 2 operations

 ### Known issues
-If you are unlucky and somehow the App Service restarts your container during the initial database setup it is configured with a lock and the container keeps retarting because it can never initialize the database because of the existing lock.
-The logs show something like this:
+If you are unlucky and somehow the App Service restarts your container while the initial database setup it is configured with a lock and the container keeps retarting because it can never initialize the database because of the existing lock, the logs show something like this:
 ```bash
 Unhandled rejection MigrationsAreLockedError: Migration lock was never released or currently a migration is running.
 ```

-You need to manually remove the lock by login into the SQL server and running a command:
+You need to manually remove the lock by logging into the SQL server and running a command:
 ```bash
 # just use Azure Cloud Shell for simplicity
 sudo apt-get install mysql-client